ashlad676/ashlad676/README.md

 ### Hi there 👋 MY name Is JOSHUA

-Here are what I'm working in
+Here are what I'm working on

 - 🔭 I’m currently working on ...A Univercity Website
 - 🌱 I’m currently learning ...JavaScript